 Search engine optimization and search engine marketing are two crucial aspects of digital marketing.
 In fact, 93% of all internet traffic starts with a search engine.
 Wow!

-Search engine optimization (SEO) is a set of strategies to help your site show up higher in Google and other engines’ search results.
+Search engine optimization (SEO) is a set of strategies to help your site appear higher in search results.
 These strategies involve identifying relevant and common keywords, back-end web data, content optimization, and more.
 Basic SEO techniques and best practices are absolutely a requirement when building and implementing a website.
 If you choose to ignore the basics then you can “basically” forget your site appearing in search results.

 Search engine marketing (SEM), on the other hand, involves the use of paid ads on search engines.
 For instance, the top few Google search results marked “Ad” are examples of SEM.
 This type of advertising is most commonly referred to as PPC or Pay Per Click advertising and includes the use of Google Adwords, Bing Ads, etc. to drive targeted traffic to your website.